Queen of Chess — Judit Polgar True Story

 What was the Polgar experiment in chess?

 The Polgar experiment refers to Laszlo Polgar's deliberate project to raise chess prodigies.
 Before having children, the Hungarian psychologist theorized that any child could achieve genius-level ability with early, intensive training.
 He then trained all three of his daughters — Susan, Sofia, and Judit — and all three became elite chess players.
+If you're curious how structured training builds chess skill, the [CheckmateX opening trainer](/openings) applies a similar principle of deliberate, focused practice.

 Ready to Improve Your Chess?